maplesond/spectre/doc/source/misc_tools.rst

 Miscellaneous Tools
 ===================

-These tools were developed for particular tasks during the development of the phybre tools and are included here in case they are of use to others.
+These tools were developed for particular tasks during the development of the spectre tools and are included here in case they are of use to others.